Pixoll/pixel-bot/privacy-policy.md

 Pixel is an entirely open-source project, available in [GitHub](https://github.com/Pixoll/pixel-bot).
 Any changes made to the bot will be available to the public in said repository.
 For the development branch (Pixel Beta) you may check the `dev` branch.

 Pixel runs on a fork of Commando, a now discontinued Discord.js bot framework, that we have adapted for Pixel.
-This framework is also open-source and availabe on [GitHub](https://github.com/Pixoll/pixoll-commando).
+This framework is also open-source and available on [GitHub](https://github.com/Pixoll/pixoll-commando).

 ### Database structure